shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-virtual-machines-access-from-server-explorer.md

 <properties
-   pageTitle="Tener acceso a Máquinas virtuales de Azure desde el Explorador de servidores | Microsoft Azure" description="Obtenga una visión general de cómo ver, crear y administrar Azure los máquinas virtuales (VM) en el Explorador de servidores de Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Accessing Azure Virtual Machines from Server Explorer | Microsoft Azure" description="Get an overview of how to view create and manage Azure virtual machines (VMs) in Server Explorer in Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"